Elite Educational Coaching

 Sara Su also served as a course assistant for the introductory economics course at Harvard.
 In addition, the Harvard Bureau of Study Counsel selected her as a Peer Tutor responsible for tutoring fellow undergraduates in economics and Russian during her sophomore, junior, and senior years in college.

 Admissions coaching (essays, interviews, strategy).
-For the past 25 years, Sara Su has interviewed and evaluated applicants for college and prep school.
+For more than 25 years, Sara Su has interviewed and evaluated applicants for college and prep school.
 She has served as an alumni admissions interviewer for Harvard, interviewing applicants in both Massachusetts and Illinois.
 A former co-chair of the Admission Committee and Bylaws Committee of Andover's Alumni Council and a former member of the Council's Executive Committee and Governance Committee, Sara Su has also served since 1996 as an alumni admission representative for Phillips Academy (Andover), interviewing applicants in New York, Massachusetts, and Illinois.
 Her students benefit from her insights and expertise, gaining admission to Harvard, Yale, Princeton, Stanford, University of Pennsylvania, Brown, Duke, Dartmouth, Georgetown, Cornell, University of Chicago, Amherst, Williams, Haverford, Swarthmore, Northwestern, Washington University in St. Louis, Johns Hopkins, NYU, Middlebury, Pomona, Claremont McKenna, Boston College, Andover, Exeter, Deerfield, Groton, Choate, Milton, St. Paul's, and other top schools.

 Writing and editing.
 Sara Su has extensive experience as a writer and editor.
 Writing was at the core of her job as a lawyer at Ropes & Gray LLP, where she wrote research memoranda, litigation briefs, and a wide variety of other legal documents; she also regularly edited and critiqued other lawyers’ written work.
 Earlier, as a McKinsey consultant, she wrote the keynote speech for a pharmaceutical industry conference on strategic alliances and frequently prepared formal memoranda and presentations to client executives.
 While an undergraduate at Harvard, Sara Su served as a Senior Editor and member of the Executive Board of the Harvard International Review, a quarterly journal of international affairs, which published three articles by Sara Su.